Sinusitis 12yrs+

 Sinusitis is a common condition in which the lining of the sinuses becomes inflamed, blocking the channels and preventing mucus draining away.
 It is usually caused by a viral infection and often improves within two or three weeks.

-Symptoms of sinusitis include:
+The main symptoms of sinusitis include:

-- Toothache
+- Headache

 - Reduced sense of smell